core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 ## Create new IANA Registry: “IETF SID Registry” {#ietf-sid-registry}

 The name of this registry is "IETF SID Registry".
-This registry is used to record the allocation of individual SIDs to modules and elements in these modules.
+This registry is used to record the allocation of individual SIDs YANG module items.

 ### Structure